Dynamic similarity of vortex shedding in a superfluid flowing past a penetrable obstacle: Results

 \subsection{Effective Diameter}

 Our analysis of the wake morphology and force response clearly shows a distinct dipole–to–cluster transition in the superfluid shedding dynamics for a penetrable obstacle.
-In this section, we introduce the \textit{effective diameter} $D_{\rm eff}$ for a penetrable obstacle to determine the characteristic length scale relevant to the shedding dynamics, which would allow one to define a proper superfluid Reynolds number $\mathrm{Re}_s$ to organize the shedding behavior within the framework of dynamic similarity.
+In this section, we introduce the \textit{effective diameter} $D_{\rm eff}$ for a penetrable obstacle to determine the characteristic length scale relevant to the shedding dynamics, enabling the definition of a proper superfluid Reynolds number $\mathrm{Re}_s$ to organize the shedding behavior within the framework of dynamic similarity.